kayesokua/poledance.xyz/README.md

-# poledance.xyz | Translating 💃 XYZ like 🔤
+# poledance.xyz | transforming your movement 💃 (x,y,z)'s like a-b-c!

 Poledance.xyz is an online platform designed for managing solo choreography in the field of pole fitness.
 It employs a data science framework to distill complex movements into simplified terms and generate reports that systematically codify a dance.
 The beta version features: